KEZP

 KEZP (104.3 FM, "104.3 The Bridge") is an American radio station broadcasting a Christian AC format.
-The station is licensed to Bunkie, Louisiana and serves the Alexandria area.
-The station is currently owned by Stephens Media Group, through licensee SMG-Alexandria, LLC.
-Its studios are located in Pineville and its transmitter is in Lecompte, Louisiana.
+The station is licensed to Bunkie, Louisiana, and serves the Alexandria area.
+The station is currently owned by Globecomm Media.
+Its studios are located in Alexandria, Louisiana and its transmitter is in Lecompte, Louisiana.

 The station previously aired an oldies music format before moving to a classic hits format (as "104.3 The Tiger"), then to classic rock in 2005 and alternative rock (as "Red 104-3") on August 4, 2008.

 KEZP dropped the alternative music format on January 17, 2011, in favor of a news/talk format, branded as "The Truth."
 KEZP had a brief stint as EZ Praise 104.3 after the death of their GM Kim Jones in February 2013.
-At Midnight on June 21st, EZ Praise turned into 104.3 The Bridge.
+At midnight on June 21, EZ Praise turned into 104.3 The Bridge.

-104.3 The Bridge is currently "local" between the hours of 9am and 10pm.
-The Salem Radio Network syndicates the station between 10pm and 9am.
+104.3 The Bridge features Dave and Katy in the morning and the syndicated Keep the Faith with Penny each evening.

+In March 2025, it was announced that Stephens Media Group would be selling its four stations in the Alexandria area to Globecomm Media for $350,000; the sale was completed in June 2025.